 The ps command provides a plethora of options, and as you might agree, it's not possible to know about or practice each and every feature that it offers.
 So, in this article, we will quickly discuss three ps-related tips/tricks that advanced users may find useful.

-Before we move ahead, it's worth mentioning that all the commands and instructions present in this tutorial have been tested on Ubuntu 16.04 LTS running bash version 4.3.46.
-The ps command version used is: 3.3.10.
+Before we move ahead, it's worth mentioning that all the commands and instructions present in this tutorial have been tested on Ubuntu 20.04 LTS.

 1. Show processes in a hierarchy

 If information can be presented in a graphical form, it becomes easy to comprehend and remember.
 If you agree with this, you'll be glad to know that's possible with the ps command as well, as the tool is capable of showing processes in a hierarchical format.

 The feature in question can be accessed using the --forest command-line option.
 Here's an example for it:

 Following is a small part of the output the above command produced on my system: